 Usually, a split starts along the front hinge as it is the one that sees the most use.
-Eventually the split extends along the whole length of the front cover.
+Over time the split extends along the whole length of the front cover.
 At that point it doesn’t take much for the heavy cover to eventually detach.

 In turn, this can leave the spine flapping, attached only by the back hinge.
-Sooner or later the spine detaches too.
+Eventually, the spine detaches too.
 As time goes on, the back cover may also detach and the text block starts to sustain damage.

 At this point, most owners put the component parts of their family Bible away for safe keeping.
 They avoid handling it again for fear of causing further damage!

 As long as you still have both of your Bible’s covers, it can be completely restored.
 The restoration process will incorporate all of the remaining original parts.
 If you have the original leather spine, the task is made much easier.